LucasHoffSchmidt/LucasHoffSchmidt/README.md

 My name is Lucas Hoff Schmidt.

-I am involved with everything data.
+I am interested in everything data.
 I have made various projects in data science, data analytics as well as a mobile app.

 To see my projects, click here: [Portfolio Website](https://lucashoffschmidt.github.io/)